bonitasoft/bonita-doc/md/tomcat-bundle.md

 #### Generate the request key

-On the server where you installed Bonita BPM Platform:
+On the server where you installed Bonita Platform:
 1. Go to the request_key_utils folder
 2. Run the `generateRequestKey.bat` script (for Windows) or the `generateRequestKey.sh` script (for Linux)